 For visitors buying a ticket a one-way journey to Shingu Station costs JPY7000 and Kii-Katsuura Station costs JPY7330.
 The return schedule is as follows:

 From Shingu Station, buses run to Kumano Hongu Taisha – 80 minutes / JPY1560 – while Kumano Hayatama Taisha can be reached on-foot.
 Kumano Nachi Taisha can be reached by bus from Kii_Katsuura Station – 30 minutes / JPY630.

 For visitors approaching the trails and attractions of the Kumano Kodo from Osaka, heading to Kii-Tanabe Station will be the fastest and easiest option.
 From Shin-Osaka Station, take the Limited Express Kurshio service to Kii-Tanabe – 130 to 140 minutes / JPY4840.
 The same service continues onto Kii-Katsuura Station – 240 minutes / JPY6490 – and terminates at Shingu Station – 250 minutes / JPY6820.

 To reach the temple mountain of Koyasan from Osaka, take the Nankai Koya Line from either Namba Station or Shin-Imamiya Station to Gokurakubashi Station – 85 to 90 minutes / JPY1680 and 80 to 85 minutes / JPY1680 respectively.
 Once at Gokurakubashi, take the Koyasan cable car up the mountain – 5 minutes / JPY500.
 The cable car operates from 05:30 to 22:30 (approximately).
 Visitors will then need to use the public bus or taxi to head into the centre of town.
 Most of Koyasan’s many attractions including Okunoin Temple, Garan and Kongobuji Temple are within easy reach of the town centre.

-Based in Nagano City and operating all year round, we are Nagano’s No.1-rated tour and charter operator, offering a range of services including group tours, private tours and charters.
+Central Japan offers many, many reasons to visit.
+Operating all year round, we are Nagano’s No.1-rated tour and charter operator, offering a range of services including group tours, private tours and charters.
 We can arrange transport including a private vehicle and driver, to transport you to, from and between any destination in Central Japan including Nagoya.

-Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations, in combination with any activity that suits your schedule.
+Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations in combination with any activity that suits your schedule.
 All vehicles are fitted with a protective screen – separating the driver from passenger and luggage area – and our drivers wear protective masks, allowing you to move between your destinations in comfort and safety.

 We can arrange both private tours with an English-speaking guide or a private charter, including a private vehicle and driver but without a guide.
-We’d love to be part of that experience and help you discover even more!
+We’d love to be part of your adventure in Central Japan and help you discover even more!

 Why choose us?

 Got a question about visiting Central Japan?
-Feel free to contact us at email@example.com and let’s get planning together!
+Contact us and let’s get planning together!